-Travis Kalanick ranks amongst the 300 wealthiest individuals in the world.
-The Uber co-founder, as well as former CEO, also makes it to the list of the richest entrepreneurs in America as well as the wealthiest people in technology.
-So, what exactly is Travis Kalanick’s net worth and how did he accumulate his fortune from Uber.
+With such a mouth-watering net worth, Kalanick also makes it to the list of the richest entrepreneurs in America as well as the wealthiest people in technology.
+So, what exactly is Travis Kalanick’s net worth, and how did he accumulate his fortune from Uber?
 All these and more of your questions about the trailblazing entrepreneur is answered below.

 Travis Cordell Kalanick was born on the 6th of August 1976 in Los Angeles, California.
-His mother, Bonnie Renee, is Jewish while his father, Donald, hailed from a catholic background.
+His mother, Bonnie Renee, is Jewish, while his father, Donald, hailed from a catholic background.
 The entrepreneur also has a total of three siblings, including a firefighter brother named Cory.

 Kalanick grew up in California and initially pursued a degree at UCLA.
-He was however on the lookout for innovative start-up ideas and dropped out of college to pursue them.
+He was, however, on the lookout for innovative start-up ideas and dropped out of college to pursue them.
 The first of such ideas was Scour, a multimedia search engine with provision for peer-to-peer file exchange.
 The company existed for two years before filing for bankruptcy in 2000.

 Travis Kalanick’s Net worth and How He Made His Money from Uber

 Upon the sale of Red Swoosh, Travis Kalanick became a millionaire and spent several months traveling the world.
 He later returned to L.A. and continued his lavish lifestyle.
 During this time, he and his pals discovered that hiring central cab services was quite exorbitant.

-Travis Kalanick’s net worth is currently estimated at $5.4 billion and the majority of this comes from his ownership stake in Uber.
-The California native sold off a fraction of that stake to the Japanese company, Soft Bank, and netted $1.4 billion from the deal.
+Travis Kalanick’s net worth is currently estimated at $5.4 billion, and the majority of this comes from his ownership stake in Uber.
+The California native sold off a fraction of that stake to the Japanese company Soft Bank and netted $1.4 billion from the deal.

 Additionally, Uber went public in May 2019 with an IPO of $8.1 billion.
-The company’s shares did not perform as well as expected but Travis Kalanick’s net worth did not suffer.
+The company’s shares did not perform as well as expected, but Travis Kalanick’s net worth did not suffer.
 The California native still made $118 million from the sale of his 3.7 million shares.

 What happened to Travis Kalanick?

 Travis Kalanick spent an uninterrupted six years as the CEO of Uber.
 Trouble, however, arose in 2017 when the company faced a public relations nightmare.
 The California native was accused of superintending over a work environment that was toxic and discriminatory.

 10100 is a venture fund that focuses on job growth with the hopes of penetrating the e-commerce and real estate markets as well as emerging economies such as China and India.
 10100 has so far invested in City Storage Systems, a holding company that is focused on redeveloping distressed real estate.